Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Like most other macro variables, individual Macro Array Buf0-Buf7 elements can now be set with simple quoted text of up to 4 characters for later display using the (A) alphanumeric format option.
 For example, Buf0="Text" can be displayed via Msg=Buf0(A).
-(This is in addition to the longer text possible in String Arrays.)
+(This is in addition to the longer text possible in String Storage.)

 Macro Arrays Buf0-Buf7 can now be sorted numerically or alphanumerically into ascending or descending order, over a specified range of index values.
 Sort order can be transferred to other arrays to provide a linked sort.
 Look-up tables can be generated to find the original index of the Nth element in the sorted array, or the new index of the Nth element in the original array.

 Macro Arrays Buf0-Buf7 can now copy sound card raw waveform data via Buf0="<=D1(n)" where D1 indicates the channel (Right In) and n is any variable or expression for a absolute sample number in the data stream to start the copy from, which may be much earlier than the current displayed waveform.

 New MemArb MemArb0="<=D1(n)" command allows direct copying of raw sound card waveform data, similar to the above Macro Array command.